briandrum/codes.forchagrin.com/_chapters/chapter-373-bicycles-and-motorcycles.md

     probationary motorized bicycle license issued after the person has passed the test provided for in Ohio R.C.
 4511.521, or the person is sixteen years of age or older and holds either a valid commercial driver's license issued under Ohio R.C.
-Chapter 4506, or a driver's license issued under Ohio R.C.
-    Chapter 4507, or a valid motorized bicycle license issued after the person has passed the test provided for in Ohio R.C.
+[Chapter 4506][ORC Chapter 4506], or a driver's license issued under Ohio R.C.
+[Chapter 4507][ORC Chapter 4507], or a valid motorized bicycle license issued after the person has passed the test provided for in Ohio R.C.
 4511.521, except that if a person is sixteen years of age, has a valid probationary motorized bicycle license and desires a motorized bicycle license, the person is not required to comply with the testing requirements provided for in Ohio R.C.
 4511.521;

     2. _(2)_ The motorized bicycle is equipped in accordance with rules adopted by the Ohio Director of Public Safety and is in proper working order;